AparnaPophale/Python/Web Scraping with BeautifulSoup/README.md

 ---

 ## How to Run the Project
-1. Clone the repository:  $git clone https://github.com/yourusername/your-repo-name.git$
+1. Clone the repository:  *git clone https://github.com/yourusername/your-repo-name.git*
-2. Install dependencies: $pip install -r requirements.txt$
+2. Install dependencies: *pip install -r requirements.txt*
-3. Open the notebook: $jupyter notebook ebook_web_scraping.ipynb$
+3. Open the notebook: *jupyter notebook ebook_web_scraping.ipynb*
 4. Run the cells sequentially to reproduce the analysis